hack-r/autoLinkedIn/README.md

   1. Login to LinkedIn.
   2. Make sure you have a saved resume available and at least basic info saved (phone number for employers, email, etc).
+  3. Add UI.vision's extension to your browser (FireFox, Edge, or... if you must...
+Chrome).
+  4. Create a new, empty macro and paste in the code from the combined script (ui_vision_code.json).
-  3. Replace my default search terms with yours.
+  5. Replace my default search terms with yours.
-  4. Play Macro!
+  6. Play Macro!

+I made it search for remote jobs only by default, but feel free to delete or change that part to your taste.
+Be careful about encouraging employers to make us work in person like animals if it's not warranted.
+What can we do in person that we can't do virtually?
+So we can smell each other or physically harass one another?
+To make sure we spend more time on the road that could've been put to productive use?

 ## Pro Tips